 We look forward to hearing your presentation in June, Corrinne!

 1 I still remember a conversation I had years ago with an Episcopalian who loved Healey Willan’s “Mary Magdalene” Mass setting.
 He said he’d sung it since his youth, it was sung every Sunday where he went to church, and he hoped to hear it the day of his death.
-Whether one likes or dislikes the piece is irrelevant (in my humble opinion).
-The point is, it’s an impoverishment to limit so severely the treasury of sacred music (what Vatican II referred to as the “thesaurus musicæ sacræ”) to just a handful of pieces.
+Whether one likes or dislikes the piece is irrelevant.
+The point is, it’s an impoverishment to limit so severely the treasury of sacred music (what Vatican II referred to as the “thesaurus musicæ sacræ”) to just a handful of pieces sung ad infinitum.
 By the way, not everyone has to like everything.
-For example, Monsignor Francis P. Schmitt famously disliked the LAUDA SION, which I think is powerful and beautiful.
+For example, Monsignor Francis P. Schmitt famously disliked the LAUDA SION, which I believe to be powerful and beautiful.